morrowevanj/megr2157-portfolio/docs/assignments/A02/index.md

 Due to the fact of the largest external force being 20kN, to maintain longevity of the truss and for the pins not the be the limiting component, I rated the pins for the larger external force instead of the smaller 6.67 kN internal force max.

+First I calculated for the maximum internal force as described above.
+I took the pin with the highest number of forces applied and then solved for the magnitude which provided the largest internal force.
 <img width="1931" height="1012" alt="IMG_0129" src="https://github.com/user-attachments/assets/99b507a8-2a9d-4582-95ae-63ddd36a8eb7" />

+Then I solved for the minimum cross sectional area based on the shear strength required.
+Using this minimum I went ahead and rounded the minimum up to 10 mm diameter and then found the actual area and the factor of safety.
+The factor of safety came out to 4.60 > 4.
+In this same image on the right you are able to see that I solved for the length that I would make the pin.
+The largest amount of elements that would be connected at the same time would be 4, 3 and then 2.
+Below in my CAD modeling you will see that I make each pins length long enough to have a 2.5 mm allowance on both sides such that slipping or improper installation may be taken into consideration.
+Additionally if a bolt or a head is needed to be attached it would only be a simple adjustment in my designs.
 <img width="1381" height="1145" alt="IMG_0131" src="https://github.com/user-attachments/assets/16afbbea-a53c-4005-a1b5-8628fdb44ef4" />

+Then I solved for the weight of a singular pin and then the total the mass of all the pins.
+I converted this into Newtons and then calculated for my total weight.
+The total weight came out to about 44.35N.
 <img width="1718" height="773" alt="IMG_0132" src="https://github.com/user-attachments/assets/b47b8071-b1fa-48df-83e5-dccd04a5d3db" />